johnmahugu/weppy-2/README.md

 # weppy
-A lightweight Python web framework that encourages clean design.
+A lightweight web framework compatible with Google App Engine.